Legal Consequences for Skipping Notice Period: Can Employers Take You to Court?

 Sunil99

-Can employer go against employee in criminal/ civil court? if employee has not served notice period.
+Can an employer take legal action against an employee in criminal or civil court if the employee has not served the notice period?

 tushar.swar